drupal/drupal/composer/Plugin/Scaffold/README.md

 - true: `.gitignore` files will be updated when scaffold files are written.
 - false: `.gitignore` files will never be modified.
-- Not set: `.gitignore` files will be updated if the target directory is a local working copy of a git repository, and the `vendor` directory is not committed in that repository.
+- Not set: `.gitignore` files will be updated if the target directory is a local working copy of a git repository, and the `vendor` directory is ignored in that repository.

 ### locations